drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Design of a New Hypolipemic Agent

-RU 25961 is a new hypolipemic agent that was designed on the basis of its 3D similarity with treloxinate.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/design-new-hypolipemic-agent-71c5368c'><i class='fa fa-play' aria-hidden='true'></i></button>RU 25961 is a new hypolipemic agent that was designed on the basis of its 3D similarity with treloxinate.

 === "2D"